chsWeb/copy-paste-button-for-Circle/README.md

 - **JavaScript:** Handles the clipboard functionality so the template is copied instantly.

 ## Watch a Tutorial
-For a step-by-step guide on how to implement [this code](#code-snippet) ,check out the tutorial video below:
+Watch the video tutorial below for a step-by-step guide on how to implement [this code](#code-snippet):
 <a href="https://youtu.be/yodagnrm4S8" target="_blank">
   <img src="https://img.youtube.com/vi/yodagnrm4S8/maxresdefault.jpg" alt="Watch the video" style="max-width:100%;">
 </a>